Close Alert Banner

 • If you take medication, check with your doctor to find out how extreme heat may affect you.

-• If you have no air conditioning or have a medical condition, then have family, friends, and neighbours call and check in on hot days to make sure you are okay.
+• If you have no air conditioning or have a medical condition, then plan to have family, friends, and neighbours call and check in on hot days to make sure you are okay.

-• Staying hydrated by drinking lots of fluids, especially water.
+• Stay hydrated by drinking lots of fluids, especially water.

-• Covering exposed skin when out in the sun.
+• Cover exposed skin when out in the sun.

-• Wearing a wide-brimmed hat when in the sun.
+• Wear a wide-brimmed hat when in the sun.

 • Wear sunglasses with UVA and UVB protection for your eyes.

-• Using a sunscreen with SPF30 or higher.
+• Use a sunscreen with SPF30 or higher.

 • As a last resort, seek shade as it can reduce the temperature outside by 5°C.